Skip to main content

 Ad Targeting vs Audience Targeting

-Ad targeting and audience targeting are related, but they are not identical.
+Ad targeting and audience targeting are related, but they are not same.

 Audience targeting focuses on who the campaign is trying to reach.
 Ad targeting is broader.
 It includes audience targeting, but also keywords, placements, topics, devices, locations, languages, remarketing lists, exclusions, product feeds, contextual signals, and platform optimization rules.